 Customizing

 Other berries: I'm guessing this recipe could also work with a berry mixture.
-Try a combination of blueberry, blackberry, raspberry, etc.
+Try a combination of blueberry, blackberry, raspberry, and strawberry if you'd like.

 Serving